allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ### Final thoughts
 Currently some of marketing campaigns are published with OpBox.
-The solution has been battle-tested, so we are planning to migrate more Allegro pages into OpBox components.
+The solution has been battle-tested and we are planning to migrate more Allegro pages into OpBox components.
 We hope to share our OpBox project with open source community in near future.